Topological modular forms with level structure: decompositions and duality: and with level structure

-We will need the following lemma, which we will not state in its most general form to simplify the proof. \begin{lemma} Let $g\colon \XX \to \YY$ be a morphism of derived stacks whose underlying $\infty$-topoi are $1$-localic.
+We will need the following lemma. \begin{lemma} Let $g\colon \XX \to \YY$ be a morphism of derived stacks.
 Denote by $g_0\colon \XX_0 \to \YY_0$ the morphism of underlying Deligne--Mumford stacks.
 Assume that $g_0$ is affine and $\YY_0$ separated.
 Then $g$ induces an adjunction

 and we have a natural isomorphism $\pi_*g_*\FF \cong (g_0)_*\pi_*\FF$ for every $\FF \in \QCoh(\XX)$.

 If $g$ is moreover flat, then we have a natural isomorphisms $\pi_*g^*\GG \cong (g_0)^*\pi_*\GG$ for every $\GG \in \QCoh(\YY)$ as well. \end{lemma} \begin{proof} The adjunction